asquare14/aSquare14.github.io/talks.md

 ## New matchers in Prometheus Alertmanager

+In this lightning talk, I talk about the newly added matchers in Prometheus Alertmanager.
+The matchers were added for Silences and in the Alertmanager config for inhibition and routing.
+Apart from reducing the number of config options for inhibition and routing, these new matchers support negative matching and add consistency to the Silences UI.
+This talk compares the new style and old style matchers, as well as walks you through an example to show you how to use it.

 - **Event** - [PromConIO 2021 at KubeCon Europe 2021](https://promcononline2021.sched.com/event/ibJD)
 - [**Slides**](https://static.sched.com/hosted_files/promcononline2021/85/MatchersinAlertmanager_AtibhiAgrawal_3May.pdf)
 - **Date**: May 3, 2021